-FOR STUDENTS: Students, please click here to download a MS Excel spreadsheet of current internship offerings, or review the postings below:
+FOR STUDENTS: Students, please click here to download a PDF document of current internship offerings, or review the postings below:

 Camp Management Trainees, South Sudan [8 October 2013].
 The Danish Relief Agency is looking for assistance for refugee camps.
 Click here for more information.

 Mustard Seed Associates [26 September 2013].
 Click here for more information.

 RSF Social Finance.
 Interships and Fellowships.
 [21 August 2013].
 Click here.
 Looks great for an MBA student.

 UN Economic Development Council [19 July 2013].
 Click here for a PDF document explaining the internships, which comes at the end of the document.

 Women in War Zones [2 November 2012].
 Click here for the page dealing with internships with this organization.

 Hillcrest Christian School, Jos, Nigeria [1 November 2012].
 Click here for information about this school.
 Be aware that this school is located in an area of Nigeria where violence against Christians occurs.